Michael Seirton

-Michael Seirton was a British set decorator.
-He has won an Academy Award and has been nominated for another in the category Best Art Direction.
-He won as Oscar for the set Ghandi He worked on more than 30 films.
+Michael Brian Seirton (1 November 1937 – 21 February 2025) was a British set decorator.
+He won an Academy Award and was nominated for another in the category Best Art Direction.
+Seirton won as Oscar for the set for Gandhi.
+He worked on more than 30 films.
+Seirton died on 21 February 2025, at the age of 87.

 Selected filmography

-Seirton won an Academy Award for Best Art Direction and has been nominated for another:
+Seirton won an Academy Award for Best Art Direction and was nominated for another: